Expert / 31 October, 2021 / My Baba

-This June marks the very first national awareness month for the thought provoking campaign, Routine in The Womb.
-Developed by Angela Spencer, the compelling movement aims to educate expectant mums on the importance of being mindful about their unborn baby’s routine.
-Angela is the author of‘Babyopathy – Baby Care the Natural Way and has 24 years’ experience working with children.
-We had chance to catch up with her to find out about her new initiative.
+June marks the fourth national awareness month for the thought-provoking campaign, Routine in The Womb.
+Developed by Angela Spencer, the compelling movement focuses this year on #movementsmatter, and aims to educate expectant mums on the importance of being mindful about their unborn baby’s movements while they are in the womb.
+Angela is the award-winning author of ‘Babyopathy – Relaxed Mum, Contented Baby!’ and has over 25 years’ experience working with children.
+We had a chance to catch up with her to find out about this year’s campaign and why #movementsmatter.

 With most first pregnancies, we tend to feel first flutterings around 17 weeks and these progress over the next 6-8 weeks as definitive movements, although quite randomly.
-By 28 weeks of pregnancy those movements will have formed a much more definitive pattern of movement and rest, unique to each baby – so no comparing as that just adds to worry!
+By 24 weeks of pregnancy those movements will have formed a much more definitive pattern of movement and rest, unique to each baby – don’t compare your baby’s movements with another as that can just add to worry!
 Feeling movements can depend on the placement of the placenta but most mums will be able to recognize their baby’s own routine in the womb.

 Count the Kicks focuses on recording a certain number of movement by a certain time of each day.
-However, babies don’t kick at regular intervals, most will have patterns of movement and times of rest and so many mums would be worrying unnecessarily if they hadn’t felt 10 kicks by lunch time.
+However, babies don’t kick at regular intervals, most will have patterns of movement and times of rest and so many mums would be worrying unnecessarily if they hadn’t felt 10 kicks by lunch time for example.

 Well that’s the fun part, there is no ‘typical’.
 Every baby is unique.